ResearchComputing/Container_tutorial_Spring_2020/singularity_tutorial.md

  ...now exit the container by typing `exit`

-Let’s run an external python script using the containerized version of python:
+#### Let’s run an external python script using the containerized version of python:

-First create a script called “myscript.py” as follows:
+_First create a script called “myscript.py” as follows:_
 ```
 echo 'print("hello world from the outside")' >myscript.py
 ```

-…And now let’s run the script using the containerized python
+_…And now let’s run the script using the containerized python_
 ```
 singularity exec pythonmini.sif python ./myscript.py
 ```

-…Conclusion: Scripts and data can be kept inside or outside the container.
-In some instances (e.g., large datasets or scripts that will change frequently) it is easier to containerize the software and keep everything else outside.
+__…Conclusion: Scripts and data can be kept inside or outside the container.
+In some instances (e.g., large datasets or scripts that will change frequently) it is easier to containerize the software and keep everything else outside.__

-### Binding directories to a container
+## Binding directories to a container

 On Summit, most host directories are “bound” (mounted) by default.
 But on other systems, or in some instances on Summit, you may want to access a directory that is not already mounted.
-Let’s try it:
+Let’s try it.

 Note that the “/opt” directory in ”pythonmini.sif” is empty.
 But the Summit ”/opt” directory is not.

-Let’s bind it:
+#### Let’s bind it:
 ```
 singularity shell --bind /opt:/opt pythonmini.sif
 ```

 Now from within the container type "ls -l /opt" and see if it matches what you see from the outside of the container if you type the same thing.
 When you are done, type `exit` to get out of the container.

- …It isn’t necessary to bind like-named directories like we did above.
-Try binding your /home/$USER directory to /opt.
+It isn’t necessary to bind like-named directories like we did above...

+ #### Try binding your /home/$USER directory to /opt.
 ```
 singularity shell --bind /home/$USER:/opt pythonmini.sif
 ```

 Now from within the container type "ls -l $HOME" and see if it matches what you see from the outside of the container if you type the same thing.
 Type `exit` when done.

-_Note: If your host system does not allow binding, you will need to create the host directories you want mounted when you build the container (as root on, e.g., your laptop)
+_Note: If your host system does not allow binding, you will need to create the host directories you want mounted when you build the container (as root on, e.g., your laptop)_

-### Running an MPI container
+## Running an MPI container

 MPI-enabled Singularity containers can be deployed on RMACC Summit, with the caveat that the MPI software within the container must be consistent with MPI software available on the system.
 This requirement diminishes the portability of MPI-enabled containers, as they may not run on other systems without compatible MPI software.
 Regardless, MPI-enabled containers can still be a very useful option in many cases.

 Here we provide an example of that uses a gcc compiler with OpenMPI.

-Let’s pull it from Dockerhub first:
+#### Let’s pull the MPI container from Singularity Hub first:

 ```
 singularity pull hello_openmpi.sif shub://monaghaa/hello_openmpi_summit
 ```

-In order to use it, we load the gcc and openmpi modules on Summit (the openmpi version is consistent with the openmpi version installed in the container)
+In order to use it, we load the gcc and openmpi modules on Summit (the openmpi version is consistent with the openmpi version installed in the container).

+#### Load the gcc and openmpi modules:
 ```
 export MODULEPATH=/curc/sw/modules/spack/spring2020/linux-rhel7-x86_64/Core:$MODULEPATH
 module load gcc/8.4.0
 module load openmpi/2.1.6
 ```

-To run it, simply preface the ‘singularity exec <stuff>’ command with ‘mpirun –n <numprocs>’:
+#### To run it, simply preface the ‘singularity exec <stuff>’ command with ‘mpirun –n <numprocs>’:

 ```
 mpirun -n 2 singularity exec hello_openmpi.sif mpi_hello_world